-National Rental Affordability Index, November 2016 - The Rental Affordability Index (RAI) has been created by National Shelter, Community Sector Banking and SGS Economics & Planning, which undertook the research.
-The quarterly Index gives an account of rental affordability in Australia's capital cities.
-The November 2016 RAI provides an update of the June 2016 RAI report by providing analysis of data from the two most recent available quarters, March and June 2016.
-Click on this link to read the latest National Rental Affordability Index.
-In support of the RAI, National Shelter have also released its media release today - Australia’s rental affordability crisis pushing people into homelessness along with an interactive map which clearly shows levels of rental affordability across all states.
+National Rental Affordability Index, November 2016 - The National Rental Affordability Index (RAI) has been created by National Shelter, Community Sector Banking and SGS Economics & Planning, which undertakes the research.
+This quarterly Index gives an account of rental affordability in Australia's capital cities.
+The November 2016 RAI provides an update of the June 2016 RAI report by providing analysis of data from the two quarters - March and June 2016.
+Click on this link to read the November National Rental Affordability Index.
+In support of the RAI, National Shelter also released its media release - Australia’s rental affordability crisis pushing people into homelessness along with an interactive map which clearly shows levels of rental affordability across all states.

 Responding to children in juvenile justice centres in South Australia (update September 2016) - This paper is an update to the briefing paper on the safety of children entering and exiting youth detention centres in South Australia and the progress of the Working Group.
 Shelter SA has produced this paper which discusses the relevant Royal Commission into Child Protection recommendations, the evidence-base for service delivery and Shelter SA’s community consultation findings that provide a solid foundation for the next steps of the Working Group to plan a community workshop for stakeholders.
 To read the entire paper please click here: Responding to Young People Entering and Exiting Youth Justice.
 Shelter SA understands that there are a diverse number of stakeholders involved in ensuring the safety and well-being of children exiting detention and welcomes your input.
 If you have any questions or comments or simply wish to register your interest in this work, please contact Alice Clark, Executive Director, Shelter SA on 0425 060 649 or email@example.com.